 A hybrid ceramic coating spray tends to last the shortest – typically only a few months.
 The ceramic coating booster sprays can hold up for about twice that – with some of the higher-quality brands lasting almost a year.

-DIY Nano Ceramic Coating will last for at least two years, providing you with exceptional hydrophobic properties, UV protection, and more – at a much better value than any of the other ceramic coating products.
-Some of them, with proper application, prep work, and aftercare, can last for up to 5 years.
+DIY Nano Ceramic Coating will last for at least two years, providing you with exceptional hydrophobic properties, UV protection, and more – at a much better value than any spray-on ceramic coating products.
+With proper application, prep work, and a little aftercare, Armor Shield IX can easily last up to 5 years.

 In fact, when you combine a superior DIY nano coating, with handwashing every two weeks, and apply a good ceramic booster spray, the sky is the limit.
 We’re working on developing a new ceramic coating spray, so stay tuned!